generation-org/jfsjd-final-project/task-9/README.md

 In this step, we'll define our Service interface and create an implentation that handles the interaction with MySQL Database.
 An interface is a contract that good software developers use to define a component's behavior without worrying about the implementation.

 1. Create a new package in your Spring Boot project called `service`
-2. Create a the `ItemService` interface with the functions needed to implement the Items CRUD:
+2. Create the `ItemService` interface with the functions needed to implement the Items CRUD:

    ```java
         public interface ItemService